Guide for social workers under investigation

 It’s up to you whether you want representation at your hearing, but it may be helpful to:

-- get advice from your defence organisation or professional body (if you are a member)
+- get advice from your union or professional body (if you are a member)

 - get free legal advice from organisations such as law centre or Citizens Advice